jakeharkett/mphys-titanic/README.md

 # MPhys Resources

-Mphys-titanic is a repository which manages codes and instructions for "Direct Imaging of Extra-solar Planet and Circumstellar Disks", a master project in the University of Exeter.
+mphys-titanic is a repository which manages codes and instructions for "Direct Imaging of Extra-solar Planet and Circumstellar Disks", a master project in the University of Exeter.

 See the wiki for the full documentation.
 For instructions, check the wiki and xxx_README.md in each folder.
+Please log changes and updates into the "chlog_xx.md" in each folder.

 ## Common
 Commonly used scripts in the project: